 The Learning Plan Worksheets consist of three sections:

 Section A: Learning Goals

 Learning goals are formulated based on learning needs identified in the self-assessment process.
-Upon completion of the self-assessment process, members will have identified two areas of competence as priority focus.
-The Learning Plan Worksheets have been designed to guide members in the process of writing their learning goals.
+Upon completion of the self-assessment process, regulated members will have identified two areas of competence as priority focus.
+The Learning Plan Worksheets have been designed to guide regulated members in the process of writing their learning goals.
 Key things to remember are as follows:

 - Goals (and activities) must be completed within the Continuing Competence year

 - Goals must be specific, clear and measurable – please choose one practice competency and performance indicator for each learning goal

 - Goals must relate to enhancing knowledge and skills in a specific area related to practice; goals should not relate to fulfilling job related duties or a task but should be learning goals (for example, leading a committee is a task related goal, not a learning goal).